youni20/cloud-monitoring-flask-eks/readme.md

 * Flask
 * psutil
 * Docker
-* AWS CLI + EKSCTL
+* AWS CLI and `kubectl` configured with EKS access
-* kubectl

 ---

-## 🛡️ Notes
+## ⚠️ Notes

-* The app is using Flask's built-in dev server – not recommended for production.
-* Consider using **Gunicorn** or **uWSGI** for production deployments.
+* The app uses Flask’s development server; for production, use a production-grade WSGI server (e.g., Gunicorn).
-* This project is intended for learning and demo purposes.
+* This project serves as a learning and demo tool for cloud-native monitoring and Kubernetes deployment.

 ---

 ## 📄 License

-© 2025 Younus Mashoor
+© Younus Mashoor